-This week, guest blogger Pearl Fearon shares how customizing digital approval flows frees up major time…and brain space.
+Guest blogger Pearl Fearon shares how customizing digital approval flows frees up major time… and brain space.

-Fully digital approval flows are exactly what production accountants need in 2022.
+Fully digital approval flows are exactly what production accountants need.
 But they frankly aren’t usable without individual customization.
 That’s where GreenSlate’s custom approval flows come in, arguably one of their best features.

-Every module (Timecards, Digital Start Work, Purchase Orders, Journal Entries, Bills, Bill Payments, the list goes on...) can have a separate custom approval flow.
+Every module (Timecards, Digital Start Work, Purchase Orders, Journal Entries, Bills, Bill Payments, etc...) can have a separate custom approval flow.
 Within that, the approval flow can be altered even further based on Division.
-(Division can mean whatever grouping makes the most sense to the user, but often is used interchangeably with departments.)
+Division can mean whatever grouping makes the most sense to the user, but often is used interchangeably with departments.

 Users can set parameters based on amounts.
 Most studio projects have rules about who needs to sign any Purchase Orders or Bills over $100,000 or similar.
 When production accounting was still paper-based, that meant keeping a hawk-eye on any big-ticket items to make sure nothing slipped through the cracks.
 It’s one of the first things studios look for in their audits to check for compliance with their policies.
 And when things would get really busy on a project, it would be one more thing taking up brain space to make sure it got done.

 But with custom approval flows I can set it and forget it.

 Time savings & accuracy